Zakiyy-WF/4_Game_Tutorials_By_Zakiyy_Cedenio/Tutorial_2_Scene_Transition.md

 This tutorial will show you how to switch to a different scene if your players walks into another object.

-This tutorial requires you to have read other tutorial teaching you how to get your character moving or having your own movement method.
+This tutorial requires you to have read my other tutorial teaching you how to get your character moving or having your own movement method.

 ## 1. Creating your transition object